What does the Butler Family Foundation support through the Community Grants Program?

 What is the timeline to apply?

-Our online Community Grant application system will open on December 1, 2023.
-Our deadline for applications is 11:59 p.m. on April 1, 2024.
+Because we award two-year grants, our funding priorities alternate annually.
+In 2026, we will award Community Grants in arts and environment.
+Our online Community Grant application system will open on December 1, 2025.
+Our deadline for applications is 11:59 p.m. on April 1, 2026.

 What is the review process for Community Grants?